leadustin/QIDI-up2date-english/Klipper-Update/update+upgrade.md

 > However, it is possible to restore touchscreen operation.
 The keyword here is "KlipperScreen".
 > KlipperScreen is based on Octoscreen and offers a graphical interface for controlling one or more printers.
 >
 > I describe here the replacement of the original display with a 5 inch touch display in combination with a Raspberry Pi as a permanently installed display.
+Alternatively, the variant with an old tablet and VNC can also be used and is also described.

 **What do we need for this?**